How Neurovertebral Decompression Can Help You Get Back to a Pain-Free Life

 Advantages and disadvantages

 Neurovertebral decompression has several advantages over traditional methods of treating facet osteoarthritis, particularly in terms of effectiveness and minimization of side effects.
 Traditional methods, such as corticosteroid injections, nonsteroidal anti-inflammatory drugs (NSAIDs), and surgery, can often lead to long-term complications.
 For example, prolonged use of NSAIDs can lead to gastrointestinal and cardiovascular problems, while corticosteroid injections can weaken surrounding tissues and increase the risk of infections.
 Surgery, while effective in some cases, carries inherent risks such as infection, reaction to anesthetics, and the possibility of suboptimal results.
-In contrast, neurovertebral decompression is a non-invasive method that specifically targets the affected facet joints, thereby reducing pressure and promoting an optimal environment for tissue healing and regeneration.
+In contrast, spinal decompression therapy is a non-invasive method that specifically targets the affected facet joints, thereby reducing pressure and promoting an optimal environment for tissue healing and regeneration.
 Several clinical studies have shown that this technique can result in a significant improvement in patients' quality of life, with success rates up to 80-90%.

 Associated risks